inbeacon/cordova-plugin-inbeacon/documentation/before-you-start.md

 Using full, restricted background mode or Geofenced Location Autorisation mode depends on your specific situation.
+For most applications, Restricted background mode is ok.

 ### App store submission